SQL Server Tips

 Three Paths

 1. Hire a dedicated SQL Server DBA.
-Works for large environments.
-Think 10+ SQL Servers, complex workloads, or regulatory requirements mandating in-house ownership.
+Works for large environments: 10+ SQL Servers, complex workloads, or regulations that mandate in-house ownership.
 Most expensive.
-Most chosen by ones that have not priced managed services honestly.
+Usually chosen by teams that never priced managed services honestly.

 1. The Fully-Loaded Cost of One In-House SQL Server DBA